-2. Policy Context
+2. Policy Context - 2.1.

-- 2.1.
 The pre-amble to Core Strategy Policy SP9 acknowledges that securing 40% affordable housing is a "challenging target" and that provision from this source will be heavily dependent upon economic circumstances and the health of the private housing market at any one time.
 It is also acknowledged that "to ensure viability, the costs of any requirements likely to be applied to development, such as requirements for affordable housing, should enable the development to be deliverable." - 2.2.
-National Planning Practice Guidance on viability was revised in July 2018.
-The guidance on viability and decision making is as follows:-

-"Should viability be assessed in decision-taking?
+National Planning Policy Guidance on viability was revised in July 2018.
+The guidance on viability and decision making is as follows:- "Should viability be assessed in decision-taking?

 Where up-to-date policies have set out the contributions expected from development, planning applications that comply with them should be assumed to be viable.
 It is up to the applicant to demonstrate whether particular circumstances justify the need for a viability assessment at the application stage.
 Such circumstances could include, for example where development is proposed on unallocated sites of a wholly different type to those used in viability assessment that informed the plan; where further information on infrastructure or site costs is required; where particular types of development are proposed which may significantly vary from standard models of development for sale (for example build to rent or housing for older people); or where a recession or similar significant economic changes have occurred since the plan was brought into force."

-2.3 The National Planning Practice Guidance has this to say about the weight to be attached to viability assessments:-

-"The weight to be given to a viability assessment is a matter for the decision maker, having regard to all the circumstances in the case, including whether the plan and viability evidence underpinning the plan is up to date, any change in site circumstances since the plan was brought into force, and the transparency of assumptions behind evidence submitted as part of the viability assessment."
+2.3 The National Planning Policy Guidance has this to say about the weight to be attached to viability assessments:- "The weight to be given to a viability assessment is a matter for the decision maker, having regard to all the circumstances in the case, including whether the plan and viability evidence underpinning the plan is up to date, any change in site circumstances since the plan was brought into force, and the transparency of assumptions behind evidence submitted as part of the viability assessment."
+3. Assessment - 3.1.

-3. Assessment

-3.1.
 The accompanying viability assessment, undertaken by GNEC on behalf of the applicant, demonstrates that without any affordable housing factored in, the scheme would return a profit equivalent of 20% of gross development value.
-On this basis, the viability assessment concludes that the scheme cannot viably provide any affordable housing units.

-3.2 The Local Planning Authority have instructed the District Valuer to independently review the viability appraisal undertaken by GNEC.
+On this basis, the viability assessment concludes that the scheme cannot viably provide any affordable housing units. - 3.2 The Local Planning Authority have instructed the District Valuer to independently review the viability appraisal undertaken by GNEC.
 The District Valuer's final report demonstrates that without any affordable housing factored in and taking into account a profit equivalent of 20% of gross development value, the scheme cannot viably provide any affordable housing but can contribute towards the required CIL/Section106 contributions of £109,831.

-4. Legal/Financial Controls and other Policy Matters
+4. Legal/Financial Controls and other Policy Matters Legal Issues 4.1.

-Legal Issues

-4.1.
 Even though this is not an application under the Planning Acts this recommendation has been made in the context of the planning policies and other material considerations relevant to the delivery of affordable housing.
 If agreed, a deed of variation will be required.

-Financial Issues

-4.2.
-Other than issues of viability, financial issues are not material to the determination of this application.
+Financial Issues 4.2.
+Financial issues are not material to the determination of this application.

-Impact Assessment

-4.3.
-It is not anticipated that the proposed deed of variation will lead to discrimination or inequality in respect of any particular groups.
-Nor will it impact upon human rights.

-5. Conclusion